A Practical Guide to Healthy Aging

 How does time work, then?

-Dr. Qian Xu is an expert in aesthetics, an area we often notice as the frontlines of ageing (hello, crow’s feet).
-As founder and medical director of Skin Aesthetics, she outlines to her patients that there are actually two types of ageing, and that understanding them can be useful in slowing the damage we see on our skin:
+Dr. Qian Xu is an expert in aesthetics, an area we often notice as the frontlines of aging (hello, crow’s feet).
+As founder and medical director of Skin Aesthetics, she outlines to her patients that there are two types of aging, and that understanding them can be useful in slowing the damage we see on our skin:

 Could we, in the future, pause time from a biomechanical perspective?

-“Doubtful,” says Professor Matt Kaeberlein, a biologist and biogerontologist focused on biological mechanisms of ageing at the University of Washington.
-“You would be in stasis if you paused all biochemical reactions, even if it were possible, so not really worth living.
+“Doubtful,” says Professor Matt Kaeberlein, a biologist and biogerontologist focused on biological mechanisms of aging at the University of Washington.
+“You would be in stasis if you paused all biochemical reactions, even if it were possible, so not really worth living.”

-“That said, it is already possible to reverse some aspects of biological ageing in tissues and organs in mice and to restore lost function: for example, short-term rapamycin treatment can improve function in an aged heart, ovary, brain, and immune system.
+“That said, it is already possible to reverse some aspects of biological aging in tissues and organs in mice and to restore lost function,” he continues.
+“For example, short-term rapamycin treatment can improve function in an aged heart, ovary, brain, and immune system.
 It may someday be possible to do this for all tissues and organs in an entire animal and ultimately in humans.
 We’re a long way off from that, however.”

 Dr. Xu has some thoughts, too.
 “For us to be able to pause the effects of time on our body we would have to find a way to stop the telomerase function.
 Telomerase is an enzyme that shortens the long strands of genetic material, the telomeres, attached to the end of DNA.
 The telomeres act as a sort of counter.
 When it runs out, the cells can no longer divide,” she explains.